quixio/quix-docs/docs/platform/tutorials/image-processing/tfl-frame-grabber.md

         There are actually two types of message here: stream metadata messages and actually data messages.
 The messages you're interested in have `timestamp` in them.
 You can ignore the metadata messages in this tutorial, as they are not used.

-4. Examine the data format that is being sent to the next stage of the pipeline, the object detection service:
+4. Examine the data format that is being sent to the next stage of the pipeline, the object detection service.
+It should be similar to the following:

 ``` json
 {